Setagaya Tokyo, Japan Travel Guide

 Dedicated meditation retreats are typically located outside the city in more tranquil, natural settings.

-Todoroki Valley and various parks offer peaceful environments for hikes and connection with nature.
+Todoroki Valley and various parks offer peaceful environments for hikes and bond with the outdoors.

 For spa treatments or specific yoga classes, pre-booking is advisable, especially on weekends.